 Boulder Sexual Assault Defense Attorney

 Consulting a strategic sex crimes attorney early on is crucial when it comes to allegations of sexual assault.
-Often there aren't any witnesses to these accusations or DNA evidence.
+Sometimes there aren't any witnesses to these accusations or DNA evidence.
 You could also be facing a claim of something that allegedly occurred a decade ago.
 Perhaps the sex was consensual or the victim is claiming rape based on regret.
 Nevertheless, contact our office for a free initial consultation.
 We will carefully analyze your unique sexual assault case and suggest next steps, all while prioritizing your best possible outcome.

 Photo by Priscilla Du Preez